ways to satisfy your wanderlust when you can't travel

 Lastly, in this park, you get to swim through a coral reef, dive into a shipwreck that’s evolved into a coral reef, tour Fort Jefferson (which I always thought was the entire park, but I found out it’s actually only 1% of the park), and listen to fish and coral.

-2. VIRTUALLY SIGHTSEE AT TWO OF THE U.S.’S MOST POPULAR NATIONAL PARKS
+2. VIRTUALLY SIGHTSEE AT TWO OF THE US’ MOST POPULAR NATIONAL PARKS

-Both Yosemite and Yellowstone have some pretty fantastic online virtual travel resources for exploring the parks from home.
+Yosemite and Yellowstone have fantastic online virtual travel resources for exploring the parks from home.

 Yosemite National Park